semaphoresHack/TrafficFlow/README.md

 dataStream (in Binary)

-:name is resourceName (image, audio, video), best for sync fetch
+:name is resourceName (image, audio, video), best for async fetch